 For over 45 years Kevin's parents had faithfully taken their sweet fruits and vegetables to Benton Harbor's wholesale market and the South Bend, Ind.
 Farmer's Market where countless families have become more like familiar friends than customers as produce and pleasantries comingled through the years.
-Kevin and Cathy also were stockholders selling at the S.B.Market while raising their expanding family, growing field and greenhouse crops as they renovated the old family farmhouse in the center of the farm through the early years of their marriage.
+Kevin and Cathy also as stockholders sell at the S.B.Market while raising their expanding family, growing field and greenhouse crops as they renovated the old family farmhouse in the center of the farm through the early years of their marriage.
 Back then, the family's old fashioned Cider Press saw many hours of Kevin&Cathy blending fresh bushels of apples in the Fall to produce fresh, natural Cider and Springtime kept the two active hauling buckets of Maple sap to be boiled into sweet syrup.
-Since then, Mich.Cider has had to be pasteurized, putting the mill to the side; and the 40 tree Maple lane 10miles away was sold and developed.Yet, they carried on growing plants and produce year after year.
+Since then, Mich.Cider has had to be pasteurized, putting the mill to the side but in 2016 our youngest son now almost 20 may revitalize this.

 When the folks broached their 70's , Kevin realized 2members of the their same family farm selling at the same market was both confusing and counterproductive to the customers and to the atmosphere of the market itself.
 That is when he and Cathy agreed to launch out to try taking the farm's produce to distant Chicago neighborhood markets in the summers and the parents could spend their golden years tending the S.B.Mkt solely, while Kevin operated their booths through the winters with their apples and squashes etc. Kevin also took their family farm produce to various distant Illinos markets such as in2013 open air 1day markets of : Sat.- Wilmette, Northfield, Nettlehorst, Elk Grove & GreenCity.
 Tues&Thurs- Federal & Daley Plazas downtown Chicago.
 Wed.- Highland Pk/ Grays Lake.
 Sun.-Buffalo Grove, 2&4th Independence Park.
 Several restaurants also purchase our family items to incorporate into menu recipes.
 Kevin & Cathy additionally donate fresh produce weekly to several area Food Pantrys both locally & in Chicago.
 The unexpected relationships which have developed at both the South Bend and Neighborhood Illinois markets are the most rewarding aspect of marketing to them- and all because of a simple dedication to carrying on the parents traditions of family farming and continuing to provide quality delicious homegrown Michigan foods to people who appreciate their fresh, local, and Organic produce.